irinamaystorovich/Feature_Engineering_MultiLabel_Classification/FE_README.md

-#  Multi-Label Classification for Archive Text Using Advanced Feature Engineering
+#  Multi-Label Classification for Archive Text

 ##  Overview
 This project focuses on **automating archive cataloging** using **multi-label classification (MLC)** techniques and **transformer-based deep learning models**.